Home Politics and Current Affairs Justice MM Srivastava is CJ of Rajasthan, centre notifies five more CJs

 Justice M M Shrivastava is the new CJ of Rajasthan High Court

-Justice Manindra Mohan Srivastava, presently acting Chief Justice of Rajasthan High Court, has been appointed as the Chief Justice of Rajasthan High Court.
+Justice Manindra Mohan Srivastava, presently acting Chief Justice of Rajasthan High Court, has been as the Chief Justice of Rajasthan High Court.
 The parent High Court of Justice MM Srivastava is Chhattisgarh High Court.

 Justice Ritu Bahri, who is presently acting Chief Justice of Punjab and High Court, has been appointed as the Chief Justice of the Uttarakhand High Court.